ctrlship

 It wasn’t a heavy page or a massive file.
 It was one script installed the wrong way.

 Vercel has an analytics tool you add to your site.
 I installed it the wrong way.
-That created a chain: the page loaded one file, which loaded another file, which loaded the actual tracking code.
-Three files in a row, each waiting for the previous one to finish.
-Lighthouse calls this a “critical request chain” and it costs you a point.
+That created a chain: the page loaded one file, which loaded another before the actual tracking kicked in.
+Each one waited for the previous one to finish.
+Lighthouse flagged the slowdown.
+Performance dropped to 99.

 Claude replaced seven lines with one.
 Here’s what it looks like (you don’t need to understand the syntax, just notice it’s shorter):